 - Lockers are the property of the school and therefore, the school administration reserves the right to inspect lockers at its discretion.
 Lockers may be inspected to protect the health and safety of the school community. - Students will be assigned lockers.
-Permission must be granted by the Vice-Principal, to change location. - For security and maintenance reasons, only locks purchased from the school may be used on lockers. (purchase price is \$8.00) - All locker damage must be reported to the Vice-Principal immediately to avoid being held responsible for damages.
+Permission must be granted by the Vice-Principal, to change location. - For security and maintenance reasons, only locks purchased from the school may be used on lockers. (purchase price is \$10.00) - All locker damage must be reported to the Vice-Principal immediately to avoid being held responsible for damages.
 The students responsible for damages will be expected to make restitution. - Students are strongly advised to keep their locker combinations confidential.
-If confidentiality has been lost, students should see the Vice-Principal ASAP. - Students are not permitted to share lockers for safety and security reasons.
+If confidentiality has been lost, students should see the Vice-Principal ASAP. - Students are not permitted to share lockers for safety and security reasons. - Backpacks are not permitted to be brought into classrooms and must be kept in the student's locker. - Students are expected to lock their lockers.